The responses can determine your student’s next steps.

-If your student’s college decision will be determined mainly by the amount of aid he receives, then make sure he’s applied to all the colleges on his list and completed financial aid applications for all of them by their deadlines so he has the most options.
+If your student’s college decision will be determined mainly by the amount of aid they receive, then make sure they’ve applied to all the colleges on their list and completed financial aid applications for all of those schools by their deadlines so they have the most options.

-Making a decision is still a long way off Even though your student might have received an acceptance or two, that doesn’t mean she needs to pick a college now.
-In fact, her mind will change about where she wants to go weekly, if not daily between now and May 1.
-I recommend responding and putting down the required deposit a month or two before then, if possible to get the best housing and orientation date options.
+Making a decision is still a long way off Even though your student might have received an acceptance or two, that doesn’t mean they need to pick a college now.
+In fact, their mind will change about where they want to go weekly, if not daily between now and May 1.
+I recommend responding and putting down the required deposit a month or two before then, if possible, to get the best housing and orientation date options.

 I hope that if you’re hearing some news from colleges, it’s all positive, making this a happy holiday season for everyone in your household.

 Share your thoughts and experiences on how your family reacted to those first acceptances and rejections in the comments section below.